-As set forth in the Declaration of Laura A. Menninger at ¶ 2: Ms. Maxwell shares a common interest with both Jeffrey Epstein and Alan Dershowitz.
-In her story about "sexual trafficking," Plaintiff has accused all three of playing some role in victimizing her as part of the same "sexual trafficking" scheme.
-Since before 2015 Plaintiff deliberately and widely publicized her allegations against all three.
-Moreover, Plaintiff and her attorneys have been involved in litigation against all three.
-Depending on the factual or legal issue, Mr. Epstein, Professor Dershowitz and Ms. Maxwell, or Ms. Maxwell and Mr. Epstein, or Ms. Maxwell and Professor Dershowitz, or their respective attorneys-have exchanged information subject to protection under the attorney-client privilege or the attorney work product doctrine.
+As set forth in the Declaration of Laura A. Menninger at ¶ 2: Ms. Maxwell shares a common interest with both In her story about "sexual trafficking .
+Depending on the factual or legal issue, -have exchanged information subject to protection under the attorney-client privilege or the attorney work product doctrine.
 At least one of the principal purposes of exchanging this information was to pursue and consider pursuing an ongoing common enterprise as to which all the information-exchanging participants have a common intent to further that enterprise.